-As part of the Terminal Sale Agreement, the Company has agreed to retain and pay for the environmental remediation costs associated with a 1994 storage tank fuel oil leak which allowed the escape of a small amount of fuel oil.
-In February 2020, the Company filed a revised Remediation Action Work Plan ("RAWP") with the Rhode Island Department of Environmental Management ("RIDEM") to describe the technical details associated with the preferred remedial activities and to update the previously filed RAWP.
-In 2019, the Company incurred remediation costs of \$293,000 and, as a result of the revised remedial activities included in the 2020 RAWP, the remediation accrual was increased by \$846,000 primarily due to design changes necessary to meet the requirements of applicable life safety codes resulting in an environmental remediation liability of \$1,043,000 at December 31, 2019.
-In 2020, the Company incurred costs of \$553,000 which reduced the remediation liability to \$490,000 at December 31, 2020.
+As part of the Terminal Sale Agreement, the Company agreed to retain and pay for the environmental remediation costs associated with a 1994 storage tank fuel oil leak which allowed the escape of a small amount of fuel oil.
+The Company continues the remediation activities set forth in the Remediation Action Work Plan ("RAWP") filed with the Rhode Island Department of Environmental Management ("RIDEM").
+In 2021 and 2020, the Company incurred costs of \$132,000 and \$553,000, respectively, which reduced the remediation liability to \$358,000 and \$490,000 at December 31, 2021 and 2020.

 Any subsequent increases or decreases to the expected cost of remediation will be recorded in the Company's consolidated income statement as income or expense from discontinued operations.
-On March 9, 2021, the Company commenced operation of the remediation system.

 The Terminal Sale Agreement also contained a cost sharing provision for the breasting dolphin whereby any cost incurred in connection with the construction of the breasting dolphin in excess of the initial estimate of \$1,040,000 will be borne equally by Sprague and the Company subject to certain limitations, including, in the Company's opinion, a 20% cap on the increase from the initial estimate, subject to a sharing arrangement.
-In November 2019, the Company received a demand letter from Sprague asserting that they were owed \$427,000, which amount represents 50% of the actual costs incurred (\$1,894,008) in excess of \$1,040,000.
+In November 2019, the Company received a demand letter from Sprague asserting that it was owed \$427,000, which amount represents 50% of the actual costs incurred (\$1,894,008) in excess of \$1,040,000.
 The Company asserts that its obligation cannot exceed \$104,000.
-The Company and Sprague have agreed to engage in mediation with respect to Sprague's claim.
-The mediation is currently scheduled for late April 2021.
+The mediation efforts that occurred in June 2021 were unsuccessful and on July 15, 2021, Sprague commenced an action against the Company in the Rhode Island Superior Court seeking monetary damages of \$427,000, interest and attorney's fees.
+The Company intends to vigorously defend against the claims being asserted by Sprague.